 Focused Meditation – This can include meditation on the breath and can expand to encompass focusing on anything you choose with your mind over the period of your meditation session.
 The goal is to be able to reign the mind in and be able to focus on what you choose to focus on, not what the mind wants to chase around in your head.
 You can focus on your breathing in the stomach, the sun, the moon, or any object you choose.

 Movement Meditation – Simple movements the mind focuses on as the object of meditation.
 This can be walking meditation and other movements.
 I was at Suan Mokkh Theravadan Buddhist temple in Chaiya, Surat, Thailand a few years ago.
 I was doing walking meditation down the dirt paths and I came upon a young monk sitting outside his kuti on a plastic stool by the stream.
 He was moving his hands as if doing a slow magic trick.
-I had never seen this type of meditation before but apparently he was doing some sort of movement meditation he had learned in Sri Lanka where he was a monk before coming to Thailand.
+I had never seen this type of meditation before but apparently, he was doing some sort of movement meditation he had learned in Sri Lanka where he was a monk before coming to Thailand.

 Mantras – Repeating mantras over and over can be a form of meditation itself, or it can slow the mind down and rid it of extraneous thoughts before you begin to meditate on some other sensory object like the breath.

 Transcendental Meditation – A type of mantra meditation where one sits with eyes closed and repeats mantras for twenty minutes or so.
-This is to promote a relaxation of the mind and greater awareness of the reality of life.
+This is to promote relaxation of the mind and greater awareness of the reality of life.

-Progressive Relaxation – Yoga and other body movement styles which encourage you to stretch and hold poses or complete physical acts in order to progressively relax the mind can fit into this type of meditation.
+Progressive Relaxation – Yoga and other body movement styles that encourage you to stretch and hold poses or complete physical acts in order to progressively relax the mind can fit into this type of meditation.

 Loving-kindness Meditation – Thich Nhat Hanh, the Vietnamese Buddhist monk, has written many books on mindfulness and loving-kindness meditation.
 I don’t know anyone else who can present the topic in such a meaningful way.
 This meditative state is filled with love and empathy, compassion, kindness toward yourself and everyone else.
 It is a process of filling your mind with love to such a degree that negatives cannot enter or stay long in the mind.